alexksikes/fSphinx/tutorial/README.md

 Cool if we were to print this group of facets, we would have the same results as if the year and actor facets had been computed independently.
 Note that we can setup each facet differently, say we'd like to group sort by count on the year facet but by popularity on the actor facet.

 As we discussed above facet computation can be expensive, so we better make sure we don't perform the same computation more than once.
-Let's turn caching on.
+Let's have a cache on our facets.

     # turning caching on
-    facets.caching = True
+    facets.AttachCache(cache)

+The object cache is the RedisCache we have previsouly created.
+The cache has a couple of options you can setup such as the amount of memory to use and the expiration on the keys.
+Each facet computation within the group is cached independantly.

-And we can perform our computation as usual:
+Now we can perform our computation as usual:

     # computing facets twice with caching on
     facets.Compute('drama')
     facets.Compute('drama')
     assert(facets.time == 0)

-    # this always overrides facets.caching
+    # this makes sure the facet computation is not fetched from the cache
     facets.Compute('drama', caching=False)
     assert(facets.time > 0)

-We can also preload our facets once and never cache the results afterwards:
+We can also preload the facet cache computation within the cache.

-    # turning preloading on and caching off
-    facets.preloading = True
-    facets.caching = False

-    # preloading the facets for the query: "drama"
-    facets.Preload('drama')

-    # this takes the value from the cache
-    facets.Compute('drama')
-    assert(facets.time == 0)

 To preload your facets starting from a query (usually the empty query) and recursively down to every facet values, have a look at the tool preload_facets.py (see section on tools).

 Playing With Multi Field Queries
 --------------------------------

 A crucial aspect of faceted search is to let the user refine by facet values.
 A user may also want to toggle on or off different facet values and see the results.
 To do so easily fSphinx supports a multi-field query object.

-    # creating a multi-field query
+    # let's create a query parser to parse multi-field queries
-    query = MultiFieldQuery({'actor':'actors', 'genre':'genres'})
+    query_parser = QueryParser(MultiFieldQuery, user_sph_map={'actor':'actors', 'genre':'genres'})

-This creates a query object which maps a user search in "actor" or "genre" to a Sphinx search in the fields "actors" or "genres" respectively.
+This creates a query parser for a multi-field which maps the user search in "actor" or "genre" to a Sphinx search in the fields "actors" or "genres" respectively.

 Now let's parse a query string:

     # parsing a multi-field query
-    query.Parse('@year 1999 @genre drama @actor harrison ford')
+    query = query_parser.Parse('@year 1999 @genre drama @actor harrison ford')

 The multi-field query object has a couple of representations.
 The first one is the query as represented by the user.